uc-cdis/heal-data-commons/README.md

 ## Configuration

-All of the configuration files are located in ```config```.
-As HEAL is current only used for the landing page the configuration that are used are:
+All the configuration files are located in ```config/heal```.
+As HEAL is currently only used for the landing page the relevant configuration files are:

 * navigation.json
 * footer.json
+* banner

+## Custom Pages

+See ```src/pages/SamplePage``` for an example of adding a new page to the HEAL commons.